rafaelcanoguitton/rafxarBOT/README.md

 # Tasks/ To-do

-- Add handler function to add subreddit to the database.

-- Add handler to set channel where subreddit reminders will be sent.
+- Add update and delete commands and commandhandlers for both courses reminders and new subreddit posts.

 # License